nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 Reading the logs
 ****************

-With the :ref:`multicore_hello_world` sample programmed, the nRF54H20 PDK outputs logs for the application core and the peripheral processor.
+With the :ref:`multicore_hello_world` sample programmed, the nRF54H20 PDK outputs logs for the application core and the configured remote processor.
 The logs are output over UART.

 To read the logs from the :ref:`multicore_hello_world` sample programmed to the nRF54H20 PDK, complete the following steps: